How To Study For The AP® Human Geography Exam

 • Optimized Schedule:

-• Follow a structured two-month, one-month, and two-week study schedule.
+• Follow a structured six-month, three-month, one-month, or two-week study schedule.

 • Identify weak areas through AP Human Geography practice tests and focus on those during reviews.